MongooseMoo/react-client/filetransfer.md

 ## 3. Protocol Overview

-The file transfer protocol uses a combination of GMCP messages and WebRTC data channels:
+The file transfer protocol uses a combination of GMCP messages for signaling and WebRTC data channels for actual file transfer:

 1. Offer/Accept Phase:
-   - Sender initiates transfer with a GMCP FileTransfer.Offer message
+   - Sender initiates transfer with a GMCP FileTransfer.Offer message, including WebRTC offer SDP
-   - Receiver responds with a GMCP FileTransfer.Accept message
+   - Receiver responds with a GMCP FileTransfer.Accept message, including WebRTC answer SDP
-   - WebRTC connection is established using the SDP information in these messages
+   - ICE candidates are exchanged using GMCP FileTransfer.Signal messages

 2. Data Transfer Phase:
-   - File data is sent over the WebRTC data channel in chunks
+   - File data is sent over the WebRTC data channel in encrypted chunks
    - Progress is tracked and reported to the UI

 3. Completion/Error Handling:
-   - Transfer completion is signaled when all chunks are received
+   - Transfer completion is signaled when all chunks are received and reassembled
    - Errors or cancellations are handled with appropriate GMCP messages

 ## 4. GMCP Messages